Pakistan scraps case against FBI agent arrested at airport

 He spent three nights in jail before being freed on a $10,000 bond.

-On Monday, police said they asked for the case to be cancelled.
+On Monday, police said they asked for the case to be canceled.

 “Since he was not carrying a weapon, only bullets were found from his luggage, the investigation report recommended the cancellation of the case,” Inspector Khalid Mehmood told Reuters.